RyanHope/issues_fall2015/index.md

 ## Limitations and continuing work

-* A large space of parameters generate latency distributions that are statistically indistinquishable from human data
+* A large space of parameters generate latency distributions that are statistically indistinguishable from human data
     - Need to understand what this means, if any parameters are not needed
     - Need to determine if any values can be fixed for all subjects
 * Need to get model performing task as mixed block instead of single blocks